kclip/DSVGD/README.md

 In the example below, green and orange dashed curves correspond to the local posterior at agents 1 and 2 scheduled during odd and even global iteration index *i* respectively.
 The shaded area represents the optimal normalized global posterior (obtained by normalizing the product of the two local posteriors) to be approximated at both agents.
 The blue solid line represents a Kernel Density Estimate over the particles of the scheduled agents after *L* local SVGD iterations.
 A uniform *U(-6, 6)* prior is used.
+Notice that at *i=1*, agent 1 obtains an approximation of its local posterior while at *i=2*, agent 2 integrates the knowledge from agent's 1 approximation with its local posterior to obtain a bi-model distribution.

 <img src="data/1Dtoygaussian.gif" width="40%">